 My Creativity Bundle has helped Creators from all over the world become better creators and just create.
 It’s the answer to your creative blocks and best-seller in my creative section.

-The Creative Workbook for Creatives includes:
+The Creative Guide for Creatives includes:

 - Tips to harness negative energy to constantly create.
 Also includes hacks to self-introspect and get past creative blocks.

-- Specific hacks to set smart goals, break them into actionable mini-goals and stick to them till you’re done creating your project.
+- Specific hacks to set smart goals, break them into actionable mini-goals, and stick to them till you’re done creating your project.

 Final thoughts on becoming an illustrator

 There is no correct way to be an illustrator.
 We all have only 1 thing in common – drawing.
-You have to practise every day.
+You have to practice every day.
 It’s okay to experience creative blocks.
 I have a post that’s dedicated to overcoming creating blocks here.

 But I highly recommend that you focus on the journey and not the destination.
 It’s not a get-rich-quick scheme.
 It’s about making a living doing what you love.